jellinki/linkblog/index.md

 4th Period: Computer Science
 5th Period: AP US Government & Politics

 Outside of school, I enjoy participating in Science Olympiad as both a coach and a competitor.
 I am a tutor in English and mathematics, and I love to both teach and play piano!
-Apart from these, I enjoy listening to K-Pop music, and will be going to ENHYPEN's concert in October :D
+Apart from these, I enjoy listening to K-Pop music, and I recently went to see ENHYPEN's concert in October! :D My bias is Lee Heeseung!

 ### Contact